nervosnetwork/layer2-evm-documentation/task-setup-and-requirements.md

 ## Checking Your Node.js and Yarn Versions

 One of the most common causes of errors are problems with the Node.js and Yarn versions.
-These Gitcoin tasks specifically require Node.js v14.17.x, and a recent version of Yarn.
+These tasks specifically require Node.js v14, and a recent version of Yarn.
 You can check these versions using the commands below.

 ```txt
 node -v